How to promote mental well-being in the workplace

 Keeping in touch with staff

-Employers should make sure managers keep in touch with their team, especially where hybrid working has been adopted or staff are working remotely.
-Where full teams are less likely to be at work together on a daily basis, it is important that everyone stays connected to ensure staff members are supported and feel able to raise any concerns they may have.
+Employers should make sure managers keep in touch with their teams, especially where hybrid working has been adopted or staff are working remotely.
+Where full teams are less likely to be at work together on a daily basis, it is important that everyone stays connected to ensure that staff members are supported and feel able to raise any concerns they may have.

 Reviewing workloads regularly